Mar 15, 2013

 The reason is differing local rules and the potential for culture clash, especially — but not only — in areas such as online privacy and regulatory compliance.
 Anyone responsible for the movement of data across national borders, whether on the WAN or in the cloud, needs to pay attention to these; indeed, you should probably be looking for the highest common denominator, not only because it is where we will all most probably end up but because it makes commercial sense.

 As my friend Clive Longbottom pointed out here the other week, some Europeans have expressed considerable concern over the recent renewal of the snappily-named US Foreign Intelligence Surveillance Act Amendments Act.
-Among other things, this gives US government agencies warrantless access to data held on US-owned servers by pretty much anyone outside the US — foreigners of course have no Fourth Amendment rights against unreasonable searches and seizures.
-These powers may have been voted in to fight crime and terrorism, but the fear is that they will also be abused by trusted insiders, hacked into by criminals, or used for economic and industrial espionage.
+Among other things, this gives US government agencies warrantless access to data held on US-owned servers by pretty much anyone outside the US — foreigners, of course, have no Fourth Amendment rights against unreasonable searches and seizures.
+These powers may have been voted into fight crime and terrorism, but the fear is that they will also be abused by trusted insiders, hacked into by criminals, or used for economic and industrial espionage.

 Of course, some European institutions have been aware for years now of the potential threat of this and the USA PATRIOT Act.
 It’s one reason why there are European-owned cloud providers guaranteeing European-based hosting.
 At a meeting a couple of years back, IBM UK executives admitted that it means they cannot offer IBM cloud services to some clients — instead, IBM refers such customers to European business partners who offer their own cloud hosting.
 Microsoft has said much the same, admitting that as a US-headquartered company, its servers in the EU would still be vulnerable to US government snooping.

-Another side of online privacy is European legislation, in particular the EU’s data protection rules.
+Another side of online privacy is European legislation, in particular, the EU’s data protection rules.
 The EU views data protection as a fundamental right, an attitude that can be problematic for companies used to a more relaxed privacy regime — especially those for whom our personal data is primarily a better way to target advertising or sales.
 And the EU’s Safe Harbor treaty with the US means that EU rules can apply to data held in the US by US companies too.

 Is privacy dead?